BlueBrain/spack/deploy/README.md

 See `Jenkinsfile`.
 All package collections referenced above are triggered as separate stages, calling `deploy.sh` with appropriate arguments.

+## Pull Request Workflow

+To build pull requests, each one will be stored in a separate `${DEPLOYMENT_ROOT}`:

+    ${DEPLOYMENT_ROOT}
+    └── pulls
+        └── XXXX
+            ├── deploy
+            │   ├── spack
+            │   └── venv
+            └── install

+Every stage within the pull request will chain to its original upstream and all dependencies.

 #### Open Items